What Does a Pet Sitter Do?

 Pet sitter is a word of English origin and can also be written as a pet-sitter or petsitter.
 It stems from the verb pet sit which means to: ‘look after a pet or pets while their owner is away’.
-Basically, a pet sitter is someone who will take care of a pet when the owner is not available.
+Basically, it is someone who will take care of a pet when the owner is not available.
 This can be for travel reasons, or simply because the owner is at work and needs pet care during the day.

 What do pet sitters do?

-Pet sitting can include a variety of tasks such as feeding, grooming, walking, and cleaning up after your pet.
+Sitters can include a variety of tasks such as feeding, grooming, walking, and cleaning up after your pet.
 Some pet sitters can offer extra services such as giving your pet medication, special care, or taking them out for daily exercise.
 There are pet sitters who might limit their clientele to certain types of animals, while others can provide care for a wide variety of pets.